stephenajulu/linkTree-12/README.md

 # linkTree
-A simple linkTree to connect my social media handles using HTML, CSS,
+A simple linkTree to connect my social media handles using HTML, CSS.